 The problem really with this part of the film is that it is just too short and so much is piled in.
 I really enjoyed the first half of the film but feel it loses its way later to some extent.
 However, Bette Davis and George Brent do the best they can with the brief scenes they are given, and Stanwyck is wonderful throughout.
 I’ve now watched four of the five films she made with Wellman, and hope to see the fifth, Lady of Burlesque, soon.

 Sadly, So Big! is not available on DVD or even VHS, though I would suspect it might turn up in the Warner Archive series in future.
-I managed to see it online at a very popular website, and I believe it also sometimes turns up on TCM in the US.
+I managed to see it online years ago now, and I believe it also sometimes turns up on TCM in the US.